ClaireBurcik/DS-340W-Project/Project ReadMe.md

 * topsisx
 * pyclustering

-Download the Online Retail.xlsx file and all of the xlsx files from the zip file see in the repository.
-The file mounts to your google drive to access these files.
+Download the Online Retail.xlsx file and all of the .xlsx files from the zip folder in the repository.
+The colab file mounts to your google drive to access these files.
 Each file has the following lines of code to read them into Google Colab:
 ```python
 data = pd.read_excel('/content/drive/My Drive/Colab Notebooks/DS 340W/Online Retail.xlsx') # Online Retail Raw data file